reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 ### Generic Installation of Binaries

-Download the Zip-File from the Github Repository, extract it and run `make install`:
+As an other distribution-independant way of using Cantara, you can manually download and install the binaries.
+Please be aware that Cantara needs the libqt5pas library which is normally resolved by the package dependancy management of your distribution's package manager.
+However, if you don't use the package manager for installation, you need to install libqt5pas manually.
+Afterwards, download the Zip-File from the Github Repository, extract it and run `make install`:

     wget https://github.com/reckel-jm/cantara/releases/download/v2.4.0/cantara-2.4.0-linux-x86_64_bin.zip
     tar -zxvf cantara-2.4.0-linux-x86_64_bin.zip